Simego/FXImgurUploader/README.md

 ![](http://i.imgur.com/PeyesgA.png)

 ### Changelog
+#### v0.3
+* Now you can delete photos from the table, if it's uploaded the image will be deleted from Imgur.

 #### v0.2
-* added drag and drop support for urls and images
+* Added drag and drop support for urls and images.
-* now while uploading the screen will be locked until it finishes
+* Now while uploading the screen will be locked until it finishes.
-* starting internationalization support with ResourceBundles
+* Starting internationalization support with ResourceBundles.

 #### v0.1
-* first version, created everything, many stuff to be improved
+* First version, created everything, many stuff to be improved.